Lomztein/Moduthulhu/README.md

 Any vulnurable information has been omitted, of course.
 DB is short for database, and you must fill out those slots with the connection information for your own database.

 I intend to replace this with a Docker-compose file later on, however this works for the time being.
 Additionally, I run [Watchtower](https://github.com/containrrr/watchtower) to automatically the bot when a new build is build though Docker Hub Automated Builds.
-Very convenient and easy to set up Continuous Deployment solution that I can heartedly recommend you try.
+It is a very convenient and easy to set up Continuous Deployment solution that I can heartedly recommend you try.
 If you believe you know a better alternative solution, feel free to let me know! :D

 ## Disclaimer: Currently in development: